hibadaoud/FruitVision-AI-Powered-Fruit-Counting-Classification-with-Docker-Containerization-and-Terraform/README.md

 1. **Training Environment**:
    - The model was trained on **Google Colab** using the notebook file:
-     - `./P2M.ipynb` (adapted from Detectron2's "Getting Started" notebook).
+     - `./P2M.ipynb` (originally derived from Detectron2's 'Getting Started' notebook)

 2. **Dataset**:
    - The training dataset provided in this repository (`./dataset`) was: